 - Civic Participation

-Extensive consultation revealed that issues raised by older people in Limerick include:
+Extensive consultation revealed the issues raised by older people in Limerick.

-- A desire to live as independently as possible in one’s own homes for as long as possible
+- A desire to live as independently as possible in one’s own home for as long as possible.

 In terms of the demographic of the Mid-West region, the 2011 Census shows that 12.4% of the region’s population of 379,327 was within 55-85+ age bracket (88,546).